 Finally, 20 percent should go towards savings or debt repayment.

-Now, I believe this is sound advice.
-But there are two aspects that concern me.
+Now, this is sound advice.
+But there are two aspects of concern.

 First, it can be tough to discern what's a want and what's a need.